-- Whitegoods and large appliances - fridges, stoves, vacuums, microwaves etc. Put these out on your scheduled clean-up day.
+- Whitegoods - fridges, stoves, microwaves etc. Put these out on your scheduled clean-up day.

 - Batteries - small household and vehicle batteries - drop these off at a chemical clean out collection.
-Household batteries can also be taken to the collection point at the Woollahra Library in Double Bay.
+Household batteries can also be taken to the collection point at the Woollahra Library in Double Bay or Paddington Library.

 - LED lights, fluorescent light tubes and globes (see chemical cleanout collection).

 - Video and cassette tapes (see scheduled clean-up day).